Gayatri Mantra

 Recitation of the Gayatri mantra.
 Duration: 23 seconds.

 Gayatri Mantra personified as the goddess Gayatri, surrounded by the Tamil Om symbol, with the mantra written in it.
 From left clockwise: Brahmi as Pratah Sandhya (Morning), Maheshwari as Madhyanika Sandhya (Afternoon), Pranava Rishi and Vaishnavi as Sayam Sandhya (Evening).

-The Gāyatrī Mantra (/sa/), also known as the Sāvitrī Mantra (/sa/), is a sacred mantra from the Ṛig Veda (Mandala 3.62.10), dedicated to the Vedic deity Savitr.
+The Gāyatrī Mantra (/sa/), also known as the Sāvitrī Mantra (Sanskrit: सावित्रीमन्त्र), is a sacred mantra from the Ṛig Veda (Mandala 3.62.10), dedicated to the Vedic deity Savitr.
 The mantra is attributed to the brahmarshi Vishvamitra.

 The term Gāyatrī may also refer to a type of mantra which follows the same Vedic metre as the original Gāyatrī Mantra (without the first line).
 There are many such Gāyatrīs for various gods and goddesses.
 Furthermore, is the name of the Goddess of the mantra and the meter.

 The Gayatri mantra is cited widely in Hindu texts, such as the mantra listings of the Śrauta liturgy, and classical Hindu texts such as the Bhagavad Gita, Harivamsa, and Manusmṛti.
 The mantra and its associated metric form was known by the Buddha.
 The mantra is an important part of the initiation ceremony.
 Modern Hindu reform movements spread the practice of the mantra to everyone and its use is now very widespread.